abiraja2004/internshipProj/Readme.md

  from CB insights.

  Images for market maps are located in [www/img/taggedMarketMaps](https://github.com/Knowledgevc-org/ios/blob/master/PhoneGapHeloWorld/www/img/taggedMarketMaps)
-    the database just returns the name of the searched marketMap not the market map image itself Still need clearbit Access to complete rest of tab
+    the database just returns the name of the searched marketMap not the market map image itselfc Still need clearbit Access to complete rest of tab

  Things to do to make market maps more searchable: